-All applications for the military scholarship must include a copy of your DD-214 with proof of an honorable discharge and a 500 or more word essay about why military vets can make a difference.
-So maybe talk about how they could improve the image of the practice of law.
+All applications for the “1st for military and vets scholarship” must include a copy of your DD-214 with proof of an honorable discharge and a 500 or more word essay about making battle equipment better to prevent brain and spine injuries.

 In the essay, provide examples of who is liable for the injuries, and what changes could have been made to things like helmets and armored transport, for example.
-Hopefully, the discipline, honor, and motivation learned in your military training will help you be a better lawyer and improve the image of lawyers in the consumer’s mind.
+Hopefully, the discipline, honor, and motivation learned in your military training will help you be a better writer and improve the image of lawyers in the consumer’s mind.
 For example, what life lessons did you obtain from your experience in boot camp, MOS schools, etc?
 Our Los Angeles personal injury attorneys want to read about your story.

 And what did you learn from these challenges?
-How did these experiences help you prepare for law school?
-Why did you choose law over some other adversarial profession?
+How did these experiences help you prepare for making the world a safer place?
+Why did you choose serving first over some other profession?
 Were you wounded in combat, were you an MP?
-So tell us everything pertinent to your choice in becoming a legal warrior.
+So tell us everything pertinent to your facts and opinions.

 End Distracted Driving